mikrotron-zg/autotron-pi/README.md

 Once desired network connectivity is achieved, one may start up streaming and control server scripts.
 It is possible to start each individually, but for standard operation, scripts start_stream and stop_stream are provided.
 If running other python functionality on the same device, please remember that start_stream and stop_stream do not discriminate between python scripts and may cause unexpected behaviour in your other applications.

+For any practical application, ssh to your autotron, log into it and start up the servers by typing in sudo sh start_stream.sh.
+If you wish to stop the servers, do the same with stop_stream.sh script.

 # Usage

 Once running, the stream is available on :8080/?action=stream as an MJPG stream.
 A simple preview can be accessed at :8080/stream_simple.html.